prasunanand/gsoc_blog/blog.md

 require_relative '../../ext/nmatrix_java/target/nmatrix.jar'
 ```

 The lib/nmatrix/nmatrix_java.rb file further creates a NMatrix class and binds it with java backend apis.
-This file is analogous to ruby_nmatrix.c.
-NMatrix class is defined along with the methods.
+This file is analogous to ruby_nmatrix.c where NMatrix class is defined along with the methods.